tamucc-comp-bio/classroom_repo_2024/.github/ISSUE_TEMPLATE/lecture_issue.md

 ---

 > [!NOTE]
 > This is a markdown formatted template.
-Click preview to render.
+Click the `preview` tab above to render.
 > Don't delete the headings - lines beginning with #.
 > check all relevant boxes by replacing [ ] with [x].
 > Replace text as necessary to describe your issue.
 Be sure to replace the `<>` too.